rogercezidio/galactus_bot/README.md

 Ensure that important data files persist between container restarts by mounting a volume.

 - `last_update.txt` stores the date of the last deck update.
-- `active_polls.json` keeps track of polls that are currently running.

 These files are stored inside `./app/data/` in the container.
 Use Docker volumes to persist them across restarts.